noy-solvin/jest/GOVERNANCE.md

 ## Outside Contributors

 Anyone who contributes code or content or time, via issues or pull requests or otherwise.
-Outside Contributors do not have any additional permissions on the project.
+Outside Contributors do not have any additional permissions on the project..